structbase/Dynamic-Shopping-Cart/README.md

 ### 💰 What steps did you take to ensure accurate updates to the total price?

 After every cart modification, I recalculated subtotal, tax (10%), and total using array reduction.
-This ensured real-time updates across all UI sections (desktop sidebar and offcanvas).
+This ensured real-time updates across all UI sections desktop sidebar .

 ---